 Harp & Holly weaves a tapestry of yuletide magic with their poetic blending of Celtic, New Age and Baroque sounds.
-Sharlene Wallace (harp), Sandra Swannell (violin, viola and vocal) and Terry Young (acoustic guitar and vocal) bring their annual concert celebration of Christmas to the Southern Ontario region.
+Sharlene Wallace (harp), Sandra Swannell (violin, viola and vocals), Terry Young (acoustic guitar and vocals) and Rob Ritchie (piano and vocals) bring their annual concert celebration of Christmas to the Southern Ontario region.
 Audiences are drawn into an enchanted world of Christmas reverie by the group’s stirring arrangements of ancient carols, jubilant seasonal favourites and poignant storytelling.

 December 2, 3pm – Sauble Beach